jBouyoud/poc-hbase-coprocessor/README.md

 ### TODOs

-- Tests all coprocessors apdated methods
+- Tests all coprocessors adapted methods
+- Improve tests
 - Instanciates policies from configuration
 - Use coprocessor environment to fetch configuration
+- Implements an Hbase cluster wide fails cache (maybe based on an Hbase table?)

 ## Setup